 I’ve received an email from a University Student who read my article What is Organisation Design?
 From the email, I understood that he had some confusion on some terms often used interchangeably in many articles, especially on the web.
 So I wanted to help in Understanding Models by shedding some light and trying to provide some definitions for each element.
 I found some compelling descriptions in a post of Naomi Stanford that I will use to elaborate from (Stanford, 2016).

 Understanding Models: a List

 - Business Model.
 It is the definition of what you are offering (product or service) how and to whom.
 I’ve now dedicated a long post to Business Models Theory.

 - Operating Model.
-These are the key’ tactical’ components, e.g. systems, process, people, technology which will deliver the strategy.
+These are the key’ tactical’ components, e.g. systems, process, people and the technology which will deliver the strategy.
 I have now dedicated a long analysis of the existing models.

 - Organisation Model.
 This is the work that people are doing within and across the key components of the Operating Model, and how are these people organised to do the work efficiently, effectively, and with enjoyment.
 I’ve already done a long post which reviews most existing theoretical Organisation Models, although I have also mentioned that each organisation needs to find its own one.
 Note: an Organisation Chart can help understand what is the Organisation Model, but it’s not sufficient alone, as it is essential also to consider elements like operational governance.

 How do you define these models?
 An essential discipline is Organisation Design which is traditionally focused on the last aspect (but can often support also the definition of the Operating Model).
 In any case, Business Model and Strategy usually are inputs for the Org Design process.
 The fact that sometimes we use standard tools (for example, Design Thinking Workshops) for each of these components is probably part of the reason why there tends to be confusion.

 An alternative view.